 The “MONOMOD 2383 A” is a modification of the “Kodak 2383 D60 LUT” by DaVinci Resolve.
 The modification includes neg.
 Film, a matrix replication (Arriscan) and a different kind of 2383 Print.
 Instead of creating the LUT from scratch, it was easier to use the Kodak 2383 as a base.
 That is why I call this LUT “MONOMOD 2383 A”.
 MOD = modification of the Kodak 2383 LUT which comes free with DaVinci Resolve.
 Here is a comparison image with some patches.

 Inspired by Kodak VISION3 200T

 Color Negative Film 5213

-The KD 5213 is designed after the Kodak Vision3 200T Color Negative Film.
-I used this LUT in all the example images and also in the Video “Illuminate – Film Emulation in DaVinci Resolve” Video.
+KD 5213′ LUT: Crafted with inspiration from ‘KODAK VISION3 200T Color Negative Film 5213’.
+No official association with Kodak.
+I used this LUT in all the example images.
 The LUT has been stress tested and do not cause any artifacts.

 All LUTs created expects “Arri Alexa / Arri LogC” (Color Space / Gamma) as input signal and are designed to work with DaVinci Resolve’s Rec709 Print Film Emulation LUTs.

 SHOULD I USE LUTS?

 HOW TO FIND OUT WHICH LUTS I CAN TRUST

 If you want to learn more about using LUTs, I recommend the “Masters of Color” Podcast.
 Cullen Kelly is interviewing renowned colorists and speaks about the art and science of high-end color grading.
 Of course, not every colorist has to become a programmer.
 Large studios have their own software developers/color scientists.
 You don’t have to code/shape LUTs yourself to become a great colorist.